The Cooking Style Used By Homecooks To Cook Indian Food

 And that is the process you must follow each time you make an Indian dish.

-There may be many steps to follow to complete a dish, so you must allow time to cook each ingredient at each stage before moving to the next.
+You must allow time to cook each ingredient at each stage before moving to the next.

 A well-written recipe will give you an approximate time needed for the step to complete.
 Do follow that.